where this is going

 Five per cent that flows back to the community.

-A small but structural part of every transaction on the network is allocated to the My Little Farm Member Fund.
+A small but structural part of every transaction will be allocated to the My Little Farm Member Fund.
 It is not a profit share, not a dividend, not a goodwill discount we can withdraw.
-It is a contractual revenue right β written into the architecture of the platform β that returns a share of trading revenue to the people who make it possible.
+It is a contractual revenue right β€” written into the architecture of the platform β€” that returns a share of trading revenue to the people who make it possible.

-The Fund splits in two.
+The Fund will split in two.
 Half goes to members directly, as Farm Credits they can spend at the farms.
-Half is reinvested in the network β but the spending decisions belong to the community, not the company.
+Half is reinvested in the network β€” but the spending decisions belong to the community, not the company.

 50%